stolostron/sre-doc/runbooks/ansible-automation-platform-operator/AAPStatefulSetReplicasMismatch.md

 ## Meaning

-AAP StatefulSet in ansible-automation-platform namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes
+AAP StatefulSet in ansible-automation-platform namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes.

 ## Impact